 Why It Is Done

-Hemorrhoidectomy is appropriate when you have:
+Hemorrhoidectomy may be done when you have:

 - Very large internal hemorrhoids.